 Read, Write, Repeat

 Writing letters to others and even yourself in a journal can help you to express how you’re experiencing the world.
 Keep a journal and write for 5-10 minutes before you go to sleep.
 It helps to slow things down and be more deliberate with your words.
-In turn, your relationships with others will be more deliberate and intentional with speech.
-By focusing your written form of expression, your spoken words will take some shape and a unique direction.
+In turn, your relationships with others will be more deliberate and your speech will be more intentional.
+By focusing your written form of expression, your spoken words will become more refined and directed with awareness.

 A World of Play

 The next time you’re around children, possibly your own or a friend’s, notice how they play.
 Robin Williams showed us through his comedy and improvisation that the world was open for us to play in.
-Now, some people might say that they’ve lost that once-held childish imagination.
-Others use it to tap into a sense of creative expression on the daily.
-There is a natural imaginativeness and genius that children hold when they play and pretend.
+Now, some people might say that they’ve lost their once-held childish imagination, but others utilize it daily to tap into a sense of creative expression.
+There is a natural power of imagination and genius that children hold when they play and pretend.
 When we were children, we created imaginary worlds and challenged ourselves on the playground with our friends.
 That behavior helped develop us into problem-solvers, manifesting creativity and rewarding curiosity.

 Allow for your mind to wander.
 Turn off the phone and take a walk downtown or through the woods.
 Explore.
 Daydream.
 Take a journal and doodle.
 Write a poem.
 If you don’t know how to, make it up!
 Keep a journal by your side when you get flashes of creative genius and expression.
 Write it down.
 Workshop the idea.
 Your mind is full of possibility and imagination.
 Let it run wild.

 “It is not true that people stop pursuing dreams because they grow old.
 They grow old because they stop pursuing their dreams.” – Gabriel Garcia Marquez

 Play is beneficial to our well-being, relationships, and the world.
 Dr. Stuart Brown, Founder of the National Institute for Play, offers his research and work on how play impacts human nature.